phranck/Cappuccino-Templates/README.md

 ###Via ZIP-file
 - Download & extract the ZIP archive
 - In Finder go to the `~/Library/Developer/Xcode/Templates/File Templates` folder
-- Create a folder called *Cappuccino* (that is the new section in Xcode where you will find these templates after pressing `cmd+n`)
+- Create a folder called *Cappuccino* (that is the new section in Xcode where you will find these templates after pressing `⌘ + n`)
 - Copy the two folders `Objective-J category.xctemplate` and `Objective-J class.xctemplate` into the newly created *Cappuccino* folder.

 You're done.